mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 19 October 2025

-- The average temperature today is 14.46˚C,
+- The average temperature today is 13.98˚C,
-- With highs of 14.75˚C and lows of 14.26˚C,
+- With highs of 14.99˚C and lows of 13.15˚C,
-- It may feel like 14.39˚C with moderate rain
+- It may feel like 13.86˚C with broken clouds
-- The wind speed is 5.14m/s and visibility is 6000m
+- The wind speed is 5.66m/s and visibility is 7000m
-- The pressure is 995hPa and humidity is 93%
+- The pressure is 994hPa and humidity is 93%
 - The sun will rise at 06:39 and set at 17:06

 <!-- weather_marker ends -->